MurderFromMars/xero-toolkit-open/README.md

 - Fixed broken dependencies — upstream pointed to `howdy-bin` which fails to build; we use `howdy-git` instead
 - Builds [xero-howdy-qt](https://github.com/XeroLinuxDev/xero-howdy-qt) from source with correct dependencies

-**Install AND uninstall buttons** for both tools — proper lifecycle management, another CyberXero-first feature
+**Install AND uninstall buttons** for easy removal, another added feature unique to this fork

 ### Smart Mirror Updates
 - **Auto-detects all installed repositories** and updates their mirrorlists automatically